dnanexus/dxCompiler/doc/ExpertOptions.md

 ## Job reuse

 By default, job results are [reused](https://documentation.dnanexus.com/user/running-apps-and-workflows/job-reuse).
 This is an optimization whereby when a job is run a second time, the results from the previous execution are returned, skipping job execution entirely.
 Sometimes, it is desirable to disable this behavior.
-To do so use:
+To do so, add this setting to the top-level of the extras file:

 ```
 {